stulewisbrown/Static-Site-Build-Template-Project/README.md

 #### Custom Classes

-If you want to extend the component with an extender class, you can usually simply pass this in with `class="example--extender"` so long as the logic is set up in the partial file to accomodate this.
+If you want to extend the component with an extender class, you can usually simply pass this in with

+`{% include partials/hero-banner.html class="example--extender" %]`

+so long as the logic is set up in the partial file to accomodate this.
 Again, the HTML (with the liquid logic) would look something like this:

 `class="c-hero {{include.class}}"`

 #### Custom Content